 Turns out that Creative Destruction is already a well-established concept in the economic world and can also applied to business and innovation.
 The idea is that old structures are destroyed in order to allow for the genuinely new.
 Find out more about it here.

-Here at Now Go Create we’re obsessed with all things creative and understanding what makes one thing considered creative, and another not.
-Contact us if you’d like to join one of our courses or workshops.
+Here at Now Go Create we’re obsessed with all things creative and understanding what makes one thing considered creative and another not.
+Contact us if you’d like to join one of our creativity training courses or workshops.